113ll3/Ibmclouddocscli/idt/eclipsetools.md

 ## Pushing an EAR file

-Use the IBM Eclipse Tools for IBM Cloud to push an EAR to Cloud.
+Use the IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}} to push an EAR to Cloud.

 Define a new server.